RomulusMirauta/Mortal-Kombat-11/README.md

 ### **Problem solved:** while going through MK11's Tutorial (advanced parts), I came to the conclusion that the game's engine cannot actually keep with fast-paced input, leading to the impossibility of completing certain Tutorial parts

+### How to use:
+1. download this archive and unarchive it [Tutorial_Input_Compiled_Scripts.zip](https://raw.githubusercontent.com/RomulusMirauta/Mortal-Kombat-11/main/Tutorial_Input/compiled/Tutorial_Input_Compiled_Scripts.zip)
+2. choose the script and start it
+3. start Mortal Kombat 11
+4. from the Main Menu, go to: Learn - Tutorial - choose the desired Tutorial
+5. Press **F1** in order to **Activate** the script
+6. *watch and enjoy*

 <br>Before creating these AHK Scripts, I've tried these, which ultimately failed to solve the encountered issue:
 - utilized a bunch of gaming keyboards - wired (so the input latency would be way lower), with mechanical and hybrid switches, some even with short-stroke keys (to increase the chance of hitting the combo)
 - simulated a controller - through Steam Link Android app - with different and custom key positions *(https://play.google.com/store/apps/details?id=com.valvesoftware.steamlink)*